Fiaz10/academic-kickstart/content/home/Photography/index.md

 weight = 126  # Order that this section will appear.

 title = "My Photography"
-subtitle = "Some of my favourite shots"
+subtitle = "Click on the picture for better quality"

 [design]